OctopusDeploy/blog/blog/2021-07/workers-explained/index.md

 ![](octopus-reference-package2.png)

+##### Manual intervention
-A worker is selected from the pool at the beginning of a deployment or runbook run.
-The same worker will be used for the entire deployment process, the exception being when a [Manual Intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) step is encountered and the task is removed from the queue.
-Once the task has been placed back into the queue, a worker is selected again to continue processing.
+Another caveat is the use of a [Manual Intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) step.
+When a manual intervention step is encountered, it is removed from the task queue.
+Once the intervention has been acted upon, the task is added back into the queue which forces worker selection to occur again.

-#### I'm using Octopus Cloud, how are dynamic workers selected?
+## I'm using Octopus Cloud, how do dynamic workers work?
-Octopus Deploy maintains a set of workers that customers can use as dyanamic workers available in the following pools:
+Octopus Deploy maintains a set of workers (VMs) that customers can use on demand as dyanamic workers.
+These workers are available in the following pools:
 - Default worker pool (Windows Server 2016)
 - Hosted Windows (Windows Server 2019 with Docker)
 - Hosted Ubuntu (Ubuntu 18.04 with Docker)

-Each cloud instance can lease one worker per pool.
-The lease is exclusive to that cloud instance and is destroyed once the lease time has expired (see [this](https://help.octopus.com/t/how-do-dynamic-workers-work-in-octopus-cloud/25228/2) kb article for time expiration.)
+Each cloud instance can lease one worker per pool and is exclusive to that cloud instance.
+Once the lease has expired, the worker is destroyed (see [this](https://help.octopus.com/t/how-do-dynamic-workers-work-in-octopus-cloud/25228/2) kb article for time expiration.)
+Once destroyed, a new worker is provisioned and added to the pool of available workers for cloud instances to lease.

 ## Conclusion
 I hope that this post clarifies what workers are and how they are used and selected.
 I certainly learned quite a bit writing this post!